datamate-rethink-it/zapier-seafile/README.md

 We are datamate.
 Primary support and sales partner of Seafile Ltd. in Europe.

+## Contributing

+Pull requests welcome.
+Please follow existing code style and add tests for new features.

 ## Support

 For support with this Zapier integration, please contact support@datamate.org.

+## Licensing

+This app is licensed under the GNU Affero General Public License v3.0 or later (AGPL-3.0-or-later).